15 English Sayings That Make No Sense

 Let the cat out of the bag

-This is another strange English expression that we say when someone reveals a secret.
+This is another strange English expression that we use when someone reveals a secret.
 It is said to date back to the 18th century when it was common practice to replace piglets with cats inside bags when selling them at markets.
 The dishonest seller would be caught when the buyer opened the bag and “let the cat out of the bag.”
 Over time, the expression came to represent any situation where information is shared that was meant to be kept hidden.

 I let the cat out of the bag when I accidentally shared my engagement ring on social media.